libreobjet/open-guide/designing.md

 Tools
 ---------

 For each type of task you need to do you would find diferent tools offered.
-It is important to find the tools that best suits for your designs, not only technicaly but also ethicaly.
-That is why encougare you to use open source tools for making your open source designs.
-If you use, for example a propietary software for doing an open source design, as we have said before, it does not mean that your design is not open source.
-But if you use an open soucer tool you will ensure that anyona could work on your design without needing to pay the fees of the propietary software.
-In addition, you are going to be ethicaly more coerent, which is as important as the openess of the tools used.
+It is important to find the tools that best suits for your designs, not only technically but also ethically.
+That is why encourage you to use open source tools for making your open source designs.
+If you use, for example a proprietary software for doing an open source design, as we have said before, it does not mean that your design is not open source.
+But if you use an open source tool you will ensure that anyone can work on your design without needing to pay the fees for the proprietary software.
+In addition, you are going to be ethicaly more coherent, which is as important as the openess of the tools used.

 On the following lines we will introduce you some open source applications that you can use for designing.